While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 ceiling.
 This was all crowned by dingy black lacquered logs which supported a dubious roof."

-Marie continued, "Helen, never one to pass up a renovation, rolled up her sleeves and jumped
+Marie continued, "Later, Helen, never one to pass up a renovation, rolled up her sleeves and

-final result was a warm ambiance of tawny brown accented by painted white rock walls.
+The final result was a warm ambiance of tawny brown accented by painted white rock walls.

 For the lodge kitchen, Helen recommended they purchase cupboards from Sears and Roebuck.

-“After they were mounted, Helen painted them too.
+“After they were mounted, Helen painted them, too.
 Mrs. Frye was an artist who could make

 anything look stylish and sheik," Marie stated.
-It is interesting to note, that Helen Frye fitted
+It is interesting to note that Helen Frye fitted

-out her kitchen at the House of Apache Fires, in the same manner.
+out her kitchen at the House of Apache Fires in the same manner.
 During the war, custom

 cabinet makers were difficult to obtain.
 And so it went, Marie's rustic old dude ranch "lodge"

-soon became a comfortable home in time albeit with a lot of work.
+soon became a comfortable home, in time, albeit, with a lot of work.
 Eventually, the family

 settled into what was akin to a rustic resort, an experience of growing up at surely what would